pete001/eos-bp-failover/README.md

 The idea is that you would set this up on two producing nodes, a `MASTER` and a `BACKUP`.

-Here is an example config for a `MASTER`:
+Here is an example config for a `MASTER` (this example does not focus on the networking, there are many tutorials out there on how to do this):

 ```
 vrrp_instance ProducerVRRP {